 Valedictorian, Salutatorian, and Honor Students will be determined according to a Standard Grade Point Average (GPA) of 9th-12th Grade courses [taken].
-One whole point will be added to the earned Standard Grade Point Average-to establish the Weighted Grade Point Average.
+One whole point will be added to the earned Standard Grade Point Average to establish the Weighted Grade Point Average.

-EXAMPLE: A student who receives a 100% {Standard GPA = 4.00} will receive a Weighted GPA of 5.00.
+EXAMPLE: A student who receives a 100% (Standard GPA = 4.00) will receive a Weighted GPA of 5.00.
 The Valedictorian, Salutatorian, and Honor Students will be determined when grades are posted after the 1st Semester of his/her Senior Year.
-Computation for determining the Valedictorian and Salutatorian
+Computation for determining the Valedictorian and Salutatorian shall be carried out to a minimum of 4 decimal points.
+Honor Court must earn a minimum Standard GPA of [a] 3.67 or higher in grades 9th-12th when grades are posted after the 1st Semester of his/her Senior Year.
+The Honor Court will consist of the Top 20% of the Senior Class.

-- NOTE: 1) Houston County Virtual Academy Senior Students will be ranked for Graduation Ceremonies within their zoned school's ranking [of Seniors]. - 2) Honor Court cannot be attained via HOPE School or the Alabama Extended Standards. - 3) Home School Students and transfer students must enroll in a Houston County School by the first day of the school year his/her Junior (11th grade) Year for eligibility as Valedictorian, Salutatorian, and/or Honor Court.
+NOTE: Honor Court cannot be attained via HOPE Program or the Alabama Extended Standards.
+Home School Students and transfer students must enroll in a Houston County School no later than his/her Junior (11th grade) year for eligibility as Valedictorian.
+Salutatorian, and/or Honor Court.